srikanthbpai/srikanthbpai.github.io/_news/announcement_2.md

 related_posts: false
 ---

-With Dr. Shenoy, completed a six-week executive-education programme on Probability for GenAI for working professionals.
+With Dr. Ajay Shenoy, completed a six-week executive-education programme on Probability for GenAI for working professionals.
 The course covered VAEs, GANs, and diffusion models.